TSA would screen travelers for fever under new legislation proposed in the Senate

 A CDC spokeswoman said 675,000 people underwent the screenings and fewer than 15 were identified as having covid-19.

 Even so, a handful of airports in Hawaii, California, New Jersey and Washington state have begun doing temperature checks.
 Frontier Airlines also requires passengers to have their temperatures taken before they board their flights.
 Despite doubts about their effectiveness, the checks are popular with travelers.
-A recent survey by the International Air Transport Association found that 80 of travelers said temperature checks made them feel safer when traveling.
+A recent survey by the International Air Transport Association found that 80 percent of travelers said temperature checks made them feel safer when traveling.

-Under the legislation, TSA would have 30 days to establish a pilot program at airports that “represent diverse operating” conditions.
-Data collected from the 120-day pilot, including the most effective technology for conducting the scans, would be used to expand the program, which would be in place until the end of the covid-19 emergency.
+Under the legislation, the TSA would have 30 days to establish a pilot program at airports that “represent diverse operating” conditions.
+Data collected from the 120-day pilot, including the most effective technology for conducting the scans, would be used to expand the program, which would be in place until the end of the coronavirus emergency.

-In addition, TSA officials would be required to develop policies that ensure the privacy of travelers’ personal and medical information, address how to deal with people who may have a fever unrelated to covid-19 and accommodate individuals with disabilities or who observe certain religious practices.
+In addition, TSA officials would be required to develop policies that ensure the privacy of travelers’ personal and medical information, address how to deal with people who may have a fever unrelated to the coronavirus, and accommodate individuals with disabilities or who observe certain religious practices.

-The measure would allow passengers who are barred from flying the ability to cancel or change their flight at no cost to them.
+The measure would allow passengers who are barred from flying to cancel or change their flight at no cost to them.

-“In addition to passengers, staff and other airport visitors self-screening and staying home if any symptoms develop, temperature checks could provide an added layer of defense against transmission in the air travel system.," said Chris Spitters, health officer for Snohomish Health District in Washington state.
+“In addition to passengers, staff and other airport visitors self-screening and staying home if any symptoms develop, temperature checks could provide an added layer of defense against transmission in the air travel system,” said Chris Spitters, health officer for Snohomish Health District in Washington state.
 “It may not catch every case of covid boarding aircrafts, but it does add some additional protection above and beyond the existing strategies for maintaining passenger and crew safety with respect to covid.”